SwatiVerma2/Jira-Notes/README.md

 2. Maintainance problem

 ### Popular Agile Frameworks
-- Scrum: Focuses on fixed-length iterations called sprints, with specific roles (Scrum Master, Product Owner, Development Team) and ceremonies (Sprint Planning, Daily Stand-Up, Sprint Review, Sprint Retrospective).
+- Scrum: Focuses on fixed-length iterations called sprints.
 - Kanban: Uses a visual board to manage work in progress and optimize flow.
 It emphasizes continuous delivery without fixed-length iterations.
-- Extreme Programming (XP): Focuses on technical practices like pair programming, test-driven development, and continuous integration to improve software quality.

 ## SCRUM
 - One of the most popular agile methodology.